ensemble-ai/abl-assignment-zae/README.md

 position, while maintaining the desired movement behavior of bots when they are not "stuck".

+Due to this bug, we discourage spawning excess bots during gameplay.
+This seems to increase the likelihood of the error occuring.

 # Assignment Instructions
 For this assignment, you will be authoring rudimentary, intermediate, and advanced ABL behaviors for a single agent that controls multiple bots.